m-yamazoe/documentation/on-premise/installation/two_node/two_node.rst

    }

-Since the backend server in this architectural configuration makes no outbound connections to any of the services installed on the console server, the only necessary change is to alter the run list to direct the installation of the backend services, highlighted in line 3.
+Since the backend server in this architectural configuration makes no outbound connections to any of the services installed on the console server, the only modification to the original single_node.json file is to alter the run list to direct the installation of the backend services, highlighted in line 3.

 Install enStratus
 ^^^^^^^^^^^^^^^^^